Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Power statement

-A valid instance of an Power statement assures that given an input of:
+A valid instance of a Power statement assures that given an input of:

 - \_x: F
-- \_y: F
+- y: F

 with circuit parameters: